 If you have one other person, then you can divide the costs in half.
 If there are four of you, you must pay for a quarter.
 Costs can include rental fees, fuel, and whatever other costs are associated with the actual flight.

 Many pilots learn to fly in two-seat aircraft, limiting the number of passengers you can carry with you.
-But there’s no limit on the type of plane a private pilot can fly as long as they meet the ratings on your license.
+But there’s no limit on the type of plane a private pilot can fly as long as they meet the ratings on their license.

-If you are rated to fly single-engine land airplanes, you can fly any of them, so long as they are less than 12,500 pounds and not turbine powered.
+If you are rated to fly single-engine land airplanes, you can fly any of them, so long as they are less than 12,500 pounds and not turbine-powered.

 If you’ve never flown a four or six-seater, the first step is to find one for rent.
-Upgrading to a four-seat Cessna or Piper is easy, and they fly very similar to the smaller varieties.
+Upgrading to a four-seat Cessna or Piper is easy, and they fly very similarly to the smaller varieties.
 Before you can rent it, the FBO will require a check-out with their instructor to familiarize you with the plane.
 It’s not a test or anything–it’s just a quick and easy flight lesson.

 Six-seaters are usually high-performance airplanes, which will require more training.
 Likewise, “complex planes,” with flaps, adjustable propellers, and retractable landing gear, will require additional training.